Oran-123/Olympian-Quiz/README.md

 * Form to join the membership to receive updates on prizes, competitions and updates to the quiz

 ## User Stories
+* As a user, I want to be able to create a username
+* As a user, I want to be able to choose between three quizzes which vary in their level of difficulty
+* As a user, I want to see a progress bar during the quiz, so I know how many questions remain
+* As a user, I want to see my total score at the end of the quiz
+* As a user, I want to see other player’s results on the leader board
+* As a user, I want to join the newsletter so that I can keep up to date with competitions, prizes and new quizzes

 ## Site Owner Goals